brendanebers/wheresbrendan/README.md

 Now that you're in a virtual environment, get all the packages!

+If you're on Mac, you need to configure the path to pg_config so that the installation of `psycopg2` can find it.
+Assuming you used Postgres.app, add the following to `~/.bash_profile`:

+`PATH="/Applications/Postgres.app/Contents/Versions/9.4/bin:$PATH"`

+Adjust the path *before* running `pip`.

 ```bash
 pip install -r requirements.txt
 ```

 You'll need to do this anytime packages are added to or changed in [requirements.txt](/requirements.txt).

 ### Environment Variables